 - 1. Transfer must be within classification. - 2.
-Transfer is open only to employees who have completed probation. - 3.
-Employees who accept a transfer position are subject to successful completion of a six (6) month probationary period. - 4.
+Transfer is open only to employees who have completed probation. - Employees who accept a transfer position are subject to successful completion of a six (6) month probationary period. - 4.
 Your current position will not be filled full-time, regular during your six (6) month "transfer" probation. - 5.
 Employees with active discipline in their personnel files (within one year) are not eligible for transfer. - 6.
 Hiring supervisors/managers may elect to use a transfer list, an eligible list or both lists. - 7.
 All transfer candidates who meet the education, experience and physical requirements of the position will be considered when a hiring supervisor/manager elects to use a transfer list. - 8.
 HR will request that all employees who wish to place themselves on a transfer list do so during the month of December. - 9.
 All employees who submit transfer applications during the month of December, and meet all criteria for the position, will have their names placed on the appropriate transfer list and will be eligible for consideration for any openings occurring during the period Jan 1 to Dec 31 of the following year. - 10.
 Employees who accept a transfer assignment will have their eligible dates for salary increases adjusted.
 Employees will be transferred at their current salary; however, any subsequent movement on the salary range will be based upon the adjusted hire date.
 An employee who returns to their former position within the six-month period will have their salary increase dates restored.

-FOR THE CITY:

-Lilybell Nakamura 7/27/2022

-Lilybell Nakamura, Human Date

-Resources Director

-Jeff Bailey 8/5/2022

-Jeff Bailey, Union City Chief Date
+lilybell Nakamura 7/27/2022 Lilybell Nakamura, Human Resources Director Date Jeff Bailey 8/5/2022 Jeff Bailey, Union City Chief Negotiator Date

-Negotiator

-FOR SEIU LOCAL 1021
+Blake Huntsman /2022

-Blake Huntsman 8/5/2022 Blake Huntsman, Chief Negotiator Date
+Blake Huntsman, Chief Negotiat or Date

--DocuSigned by:
+DocuSigned by:

-Saad Muliammad
+Saad Muliammad 8/10 0/2022

-Saad Muhammad, Field
+Saad Muhammad, Field Date

 Representative

-Charl Belo
+Charl Bak 8/19 /2022

-Charles Bales, Bargaining Team
+Charles Bales, Bargaining Team 3 Date

+The 5/2022

-Jaymin Munoz, Bargaining Team
+Jaymin Munoz, Bargaining Tean n Date

+MA- 8/15 /2022

-Michael Jester, Bargaining Team
+Michael Jester, Bargaining Team ı Date

-8/15/2022 n Date

-dodo
+alle 8/1 5/2022

-Alma Gomez, Bargaining Team
+Alma Gomez, Bargaining Team Date

+Jans Carro 8/19 /2022

-Jesus Garcia, Bargaining Team
+Lesus Garcia, Bargaining Team Date

-8/15/2022 Date

-EVIN EWING
+Erin Ewing 8/2 5/2022

-Erin Ewing, Bargaining Team
+Erin Ewing, Bargaining Team Date

-Docusigned by:

-Peter Masiak
+Peter Masiak 10.00 5 / 2022

-Peter Masiak, Regional Director
+Peter Masiak, Regional Director 3 Date

-SELLUSIGNERY: 1021

-David Carrham
+David Carliam 8/20 5/2022

-David Canham, Executive Director SEIU Local 1021
+David Canham, Executive Direct tor Date